tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Automation and custom function creation is not inherent.
 Macros and VBA need to be learned.

-Ask students if they have experienced any disasters or significant challenges while working in Excel.
+Ask students if they have experienced any disasters or major challenges while working in Excel.
 Possible answers include:

 * Excel hogged so much memory that my laptop crashed.

 * Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
 This resulted in the wrong person being identified as the winner.

-* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation; this resulted in the account has a negative balance.
+* In a monthly budget spreadsheet, the Excel formula to calculate the remaining balance in a chequing account did not include the entire cell range necessary for the calculation; this resulted in the account having a negative balance.

-After talking about some of the common pain points of using spreadsheets, introduce Pandas and highlight the following:

-* Fortunately, we have Pandas to help us manage data on Python.

-* Pandas is one of the most powerful open source libraries in Python for analyzing and manipulating data.

-* This library was born in 2008 at AQR Capital when Wes McKinney was looking for a high-performance and flexible tool to perform quantitative analysis on financial data.

-* Etymology: The name “Pandas” originates from “panel data structures.”

-* Pandas doesn't require users to memorize formulas.
-Standard financial calculations and formulas are made available to Pandas users as functions.

-* Pandas offers functions that ensure data is clean and ready for analytic use.

-* Pandas functions range from simple arithmetic to complex statistics.
-This allows users to automate most, if not all, financial calculations.
-Instead of writing the formula in a cell or calculating by hand, users just need to make a function call (e.g., `pct_change` to calculate daily returns for an investment).

-* Python + Pandas = the perfect combination for small experiments or for implementing large-scale production systems to analyze data and make smarter decisions.

-* Pandas provides many advantages over spreadsheets due to its data structures and built-in functions for analysis.

-  * Series (1D labelled vectors)
-  * DataFrame (2D structures similar to spreadsheets)
-  * Panel (Collection of DataFrames as 3D labelled arrays)

-* Pandas offers built-in time series functionality, which is a must for financial and quants analysis

-Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
-However, if they have issues running Pandas, they can use a free notebook by [Google Colaboratory](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

-Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
-Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
-Emphasize calculating investment returns/profit over time, as well as plot visualizations.

 If time allows, you can end the discussion by presenting the following Pandas applications discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
 Applications to highlight include: